Leezan-1/Snake_Game/README.md

 - 'Right' key to move right
 - Create the highest score
 - My highest score is 54, beat it if you can
-- And finaallly, the game crashes if you win the game (haha)
+- And finaallly, game crashes if you win the game (haha)